Maeght Foundation since 1964

-The Foundation’s stunning building gather a collection of modern and contemporary art by many of the most important artists of the 20th century.
+The foundation gathers impressive collections of modern and contemporary art produced by many of the most influential artists of the 20th century.

 The great artists of the 20th century at the Maeght Foundation

-Research also revealed that another Man Walking from a series of sculptures created by the artist sold at auction at Sotheby’s London in 2010 for a record breaking $104.3 million.
+However, Giacometti’s Man Walking sold at auction at Sotheby’s London in 2010 for a record breaking $104.3 million!

 Department of Alpes-Maritimes – St Paul de Vence